Rhino Charge: The Competition

 The Rhino Charge is a one-day off-road event during which a maximum of 65 competitors are required to visit 13 control points scattered over approximately 100 square kilometres of rough terrain within a 10 hours period.
 Supplied with a 1:50,000 scale map of the venue and the GPS coordinates of the 13 control points, each competing team decides the route they want to follow.
 The winner is the competitor who finishes at the control point where he started having visited all the other control points in the shortest distance (GPS measured).

-The Charge is a unique and exciting competition that requires bravery and a high level of skill in off-road driving and navigation.
+The Charge is a competition that requires a level of skill in off-road driving and navigation.
 To prevent adverse environmental impacts, entries to the event are limited to 65 vehicles.